We will be accepting applications from September 20th to October 2nd, 2023.

 - Benefit many students.

-- Will benefit Sequoia students in future years.
+- This will benefit Sequoia students in future years.

 - Impact an underserved group.